vLX42/ai-pr-reviewer/README.md

 ## Overview

+wisteria30/ai-pr-reviewer modifies CodeRabbit `ai-pr-reviewer` for use with Azure OpenAI and is more secure since it accesses models you deploy yourself.

 CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
 It is designed to be used as a GitHub Action and can be configured to run on every